EYE OF THE NEEDLE

 Eye of the Needle is a month-long online immersion followed by a six-day creative residency in Santa Fe, New Mexico.

-We bring together artists, grief tenders, death workers and dreamers to be with the teachings of rupture and repair through fiber arts practice, embodied making, dream ceremony, seership, land-listening, and improvisational quilting.
+We bring together artists, grief tenders, death workers and dreamers to be with the teachings of rupture and repair through mystical somatics, fiber arts practice, embodied making, dream ceremony, seership, land-listening, and improvisational quilting.

 We become both undertakers of a dying overculture and singers of future stories—letting the inner artist and mystic guide us at the threshold between rot and the emergent world blooming through us.